Want to learn how to apply gel nail polish on natural nails?

 A steady hand always helps.
 You will find that gel polish is much thicker than regular polish so you might have to adjust your technique a little.

 You need to apply several thin coats with gel polish, and I mean thin!
 I often do 4 coats (or more if the polish is really light coloured).
 This is because of the way the curing process works.
 Basically, the top layer of the polish will absorb all of the light and harden, but if it is on too thick, the underneath layers will not cure.

-Try not to get the polish on your cuticles.
+Try not to get any nail polish on the cuticles.

-If you do get polish on your cuticles then make sure that you remove it before you cure.
-Once you have cured your nails they will be rock hard and you will not be able to get the polish off your cuticles!
+If you happen to get polish on your cuticles then make sure that you remove it before curing.
+When you’ve cured the polish will be hard and you will not be able to get the polish off your cuticles!

 Don’t worry about streaks.
 Gel nail polish is self-levelling so you will not see any brush strokes or streaks when you have finished.

 Do worry about bumps.
 Any little bump, ridge, bits of fabric or pet hair will stick to and show up underneath gel nails, so make sure you wipe them thoroughly before you begin.

 How long does it take to apply gel nail polish?

 The process for gel nail polish is way faster than applying regular polish.
 Once you get used to doing it, you should be able to get your nails done in around an hour or an hour and a half.
 That includes the time it takes to prepare your nails as well as paint them.
 Obviously the faster your lamp cures the quicker the process will be.